code-423n4/2021-12-pooltogether/README.md

 ### Risks
 - ability for a user to claim more rewards beyond their eligibility
 - potential loss of funds when creating, extending or cancelling a promotion
-- potential exploitation of the infinite approval given to the contract to spend rewards token when users are claiming their rewards

 ## Links